 Not only do we have historical confirmation of these segments of the Exodus narrative, but the massive sites and regional locations in which would be required for such an extraordinary amount of Israelite’s to travel from Egypt are also attested to.
 This is an image of the Oasis of Hazeroth, which according to the Bible was one of the locations that the Israelite’s passed through during the exodus, abundantly recorded in various passages of the Pentateuch (five books of Moses).

 Moving forwards, we shall now look at the amazing convergence of the Exodus narrative and Egyptian archaeology.
-Now, before the exodus, or before 1446 BC, the Israelite’s were foreign slaves to the Egyptians, being forced to build cities for them, amongst other things.
+Now, before the exodus, the Israelite’s were foreign slaves to the Egyptians, being forced to build cities for them, amongst other things.

 This is the record of the Holy Bible.
 What about the Egyptian record?
-Now, the tomb of vizier Rekhmire, from 1460 BC depicts foreign slaves with an inscription on it saying “making bricks for the workshop-storeplace of the Temple of Amun at Karnak in Thebes.”
+Now, the tomb of vizier Rekhmire, from the middle of the 15th century BC depicts foreign slaves with an inscription on it saying “making bricks for the workshop-storeplace of the Temple of Amun at Karnak in Thebes.”
 These are Egyptian inscriptions of foreign slaves in Egypt.
-The amazing thing is that this inscription is dated to c.
-1460 BC (reign of Thutmose III).
+It’s also known that many of the foreign slaves were also Semitic, which is obvious in the names recorded on the Brooklyn Papyrus, for example.

 As is also noted by the inscription on the tomb of vizier Rekhmire, Egyptian slaves were engaged in brick-making.
 It is also known that Egyptian slaves were engaged in both construction work and fieldwork, and all of this is what the Hebrews are described to have been doing in the Book of Exodus.
 The very architect of Ramesside chronology himself, Kenneth Kitchen in a study titled From the Brickfields of Egypt, has also demonstrated that Egyptian brick-makers had to meet quotas for their brick production — a fact that is highly reminiscent of Exodus 5:4-19.